Rose Knox: Honors

-Rose Knox, as one of the first business women in New York State, received many honors in her lifetime.
-In 1918, it was said that Rose Knox was one of the country's "most successful business women."
-She became the first woman on the board of directors of the American Grocery Manufacturers Association in 1929.
-In 1937, Mrs. Knox was voted as the woman who had contributed the most to American business by the New York State Federation of Business and Professional Women.
-And in 1950, the story of her life was told on "Cavalcade of America" which was broadcast from New York.
-Recently, in March 2007, she was honored during Women's History Month as a New York State Woman of Distinction.
+Rose Knox, as one of the first nationally recognized businesswomen in New York State, received many honors in her lifetime.
+In 1922, she was called "one of America's Greatest Women" by Pictorial Review.
+She became the first woman on the board of directors of the American Grocery Manufacturers Association in 1924.
+In 1937, Mrs. Knox was called "the biggest woman industrialist in the country" and cited by Fortune as one of the 16 women who epitomized success in America's "vital industries."
+She was also given an Achievement award for her marked success in business by the New York State Federation of Business and Professional Women.
+And in 1950, the story of her life was told on "Cavalcade of America," broadcast from New York.
+In March 2007, she was honored during Women's History Month as a New York State Woman of Distinction.